At a glance

 - We ask for the advice of our data protection officer.

-- We check that the processing is necessary for and proportionate to our purposes, and describe how we will ensure data protection compliance.
+- We check that the processing is necessary for and proportionate to our purposes, and describe how we will ensure compliance with data protection principles.

 - We do an objective assessment of the likelihood and severity of any risks to individuals’ rights and interests.